w3c/window-management/EXPLAINER.md

 };

-// NEW: Interface inherits Screen and exposes additional information. interface ScreenAugmented : Screen {
+// NEW: Interface inherits Screen and exposes additional information.
+[SecureContext] interface ScreenAugmented : Screen {
   // Shape matches commonly implemented Screen attributes that that are not yet
   // standardized; see https://developer.mozilla.org/en-US/docs/Web/API/Screen
   // Distances from a multi-screen origin (e.g. primary screen top left) to the: readonly attribute long left;       // Left edge of the screen area, e.g. 1920 readonly attribute long top;        // Top edge of the screen area, e.g. 0
+  // NOTE: readonly attribute long availLeft should be specified on Screen.
-  // NOTE: availLeft and availTop should be specified on the Screen interface.
+  // NOTE: readonly attribute long availTop should be specified on Screen.

   // New properties critical for many multi-screen window placement use cases: